Kahanism: Ideology

 Kahanism is a religious Zionist ideology that denotes the controversial positions espoused by Rabbi Meir Kahane.
-Kahane proposed that the State of Israel should enforce Jewish law (Halakha), as codified by Maimonides, under which non-Jews who wish to dwell in Israel would have three options: remain as "resident strangers" with all rights but national ones, which would require non-Jews to accept resident-stranger status with all rights but political ones.
-Those unwilling to accept such a status will be required to leave the country with full compensation and those who refuse to do even that will be forcibly removed.
+Kahane proposed that the State of Israel should enforce a law under which non-Jews who wish to dwell in Israel could remain in the country only as "resident strangers" with all rights but national ones.

 Kahanism's central claim is that the vast majority of the Arabs of Israel are and will continue to be enemies of Jews and Israel itself, and that a Jewish theocratic state, governed by Halakha law, absent of a voting non-Jewish population that includes Israel, Palestine, areas of modern-day Egypt, Jordan, Lebanon, Syria and Iraq, should be created.

-Allegations of fascism

-Kahanism has been controversially been described as a form of neo-fascism.
-News outlets and organizations such as Haaretz, the Institute for Middle East Understanding, and +972 Magazine have called it explicitly fascist.
-Kahanism's ideological tenets of violent expansionism, extreme racism, and ultranationalist messaging have been cited as proof that it is a form of Jewish fascism.
+Kahanism has controversially been described as a form of fascism by news outlets and organizations such as Haaretz, the Institute for Middle East Understanding, and +972 Magazine.
 Israeli scholar Ehud Sprinzak has described Kahanism as "quasi-fascism" due to its overt racism.
-Kahane's appeal that the "enemy is within" has been called a "classic position of fascists".
+According to Susannah Heschel, "as Trumpism becomes the new American identity, Kahanism is the new Jewish identity".

-Kahane denied these allegations throughout this life, instead calling his opponents "leftists" and "fascists".
+Kahane denied these allegations throughout his life, instead calling his opponents "leftists" and "fascists".
 He likened his struggle for an ethnically pure Israel to the Jewish people's struggle against fascist powers during the Holocaust.
-Some doubt the label's accuracy; historian Matthew N. Lyons argues that Kahanism's religious fundamentalism could be more accurately described as "religious nationalism".
+Historian Matthew N. Lyons argued that Kahanism's religious fundamentalism could be more accurately described as "religious nationalism".